-reservations or qualified opinions.
+C.1.31 Indicate whether the company changed its external auditor during the fiscal year.
+If so, identify the incoming and outgoing auditors:

+If there were any disagreements with the outgoing auditors, explain their basis:

+C.1.32 Indicate whether the auditing firm carries out any non-audit work for the company and/or its group and, where applicable, state the fees for this work and the percentage this represents of all fees invoiced to the company and/or its group:

+$\left[ \sqrt{1} \right]$ Yes

+[ ] No

-31 Indicate whether the company changed its external auditor during the fiscal year.
-If so, identify the ning and outgoing auditors: [] Yes [√] No If there were any disagree ments with the outgo ing auditors, expla ain their basis: [] Yes [√] No C.1.32 Indicate whether the and, where applicable, state to the company and/or its te the fees for this wo [√] Yes [] No Company Companies in the group Total for non-audit work (thousands of euros) 794 155 949 s for non-audit services/auditing fees (%) 37.54 7.33 44.87
+Company Companies in the group Total Fees for non-audit work (thousands of euros) 794 155 949 Fees for non-audit services/auditing fees (%) 37.54 7.33 44.87

+C.1.33 Indicate whether the audit report on the financial statements for the previous fiscal year includes any reservations or qualified opinions.
+If applicable, indicate the explanations given to shareholders at the General Meeting by the chairperson of the audit committee on the content and scope of these reservations or qualified opinions.

+[√] Yes [] No